felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ability to learn truly is -- it is well worth a few hundred pages if it can change your life and the lives of others around you.
-In summary, my final advice on the matter is to stop respecting books, and to start respecting how your brain learns.  :smiley:
+In summary, my final advice on the matter is to stop respecting books, and to start respecting how your brain learns.

 You can't imagine how joyful I was to suplex the DevOps Handbook.
 It had held me back for so long, I felt like I was getting revenge.
 It